Loans are borrowed money that must be repaid with interest. - Student must have a valid FAFSA on file to receive a federal loan.

 Federal Direct Graduate PLUS Loan

 Graduate students enrolled at least half-time (4 graduate hours or more) may borrow through the Graduate PLUS loan.
 The student must first apply for the maximum loan eligibility in Subsidized and Unsubsidized loans before a Graduate PLUS loan can be processed.
 Loan eligibility is based upon the cost of attendance minus other aid received.
 A credit check is required.
+Valid FAFSA must be on file and verification must be completed before disbursement.

 Student Access Loan